thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 * node install the figlet module using this command: ```npm install --save figlet```
 * check how the package file changed
 * now write a program using the figlet module to display 'codeX is cool!'
+* take a look on the figlet npmjs.org page to see how to use it.
 * Now use the text-animation module and animate 'codeX is cool'.
 Pro-tip: you'll need to install it first

 If you feel you need some more practice with Node JS before you move on try to do some [these exercises](NodeExercises.md)